 Marcus Fedarko

-University of California, San Diego
+University of California, San Diego,

-working in the
+where I worked in the

 Pevzner Lab.
-I develop
+In my

 Before grad school I was an undergraduate student at the